 - Has experience working with an Australian shepherd

-- How long you think your Aussie should be trained
+- How long do you think your Aussie should be trained

 - The amount of money you’re willing to invest

-- If the trainer has an option to work with you to teach you how to maintain their training for your Aussie
+- If the trainer has the option to work with you to teach you how to maintain their training for your Aussie

 You also should consider the location for training your Aussie.
 Many trainers come to your house regularly to work with you and your Aussie.
 Other training programs require you to remove your dog from your home for several weeks to complete a training program, while you are able to visit them and still learn about the training methods as they are being trained.